kanopy-platform/code-generator/README.md

 ### pkg/generators/snippets

-Defines individual code template snippets used by the builder.
+Defines individual template snippets used by the builder.

 ### pkg/generators/tags

-Common functions to parse  information from the comment tags supported by this generator.
+Common functions to parse comment tags supported by this generator.

 ## Supported Comment Tags